netrisai/terraform-provider-netris/docs/resources/bgp.md

 # netris_bgp

+Creates and manages BGP resources.
 Netris will automatically generate and program the network configuration to meet the requirements.
 ## Example Usages
 ```hcl
 data "netris_site" "santa_clara"{